 - Q How common are immune system defects?

 - Q Why is Sjorgren's syndrome often mistaken for multiple sclerosis (MS)?

-- Q What are the causes of immune system depression?
+- Q What are immune system disorders?